FOR IMMEDIATE RELEASE - July 14, 2020

 The cost of the project was estimated at 1.726 million.
 The funding from the MCCAC was over $768,000.
 The Town took out a 15 year debenture to cover the rest of the cost.
 Without this funding this project would not have occurred.
 The project came in on budget.

 The main idea of the solar farm was to reduce the cost of the direct energy used by the Town.
 The solar farm is putting electricity back into the grid and we are receiving credits.
 The credits offset the cost of the debenture (principle and interest) therefore no tax increase.
 The credits will also be used to offset the energy costs associated the Carena, Multiplex, water plant, water tower, town shop, lift stations, streetlights and more.

 Originally the thought was to install the solar panels on the Carena but due to the orientation of the Carena and possible roof load concerns this would not be acceptable.
 That is when council decided to move the solar project to the Town owned land.
 By placing the solar panels on this property, proper orientation to the sun can be obtained.
 This land was chosen as the cost to commercially develop it would be prohibitive.

-The contract was awarded to Dandelion Renewables from Edmonton.
-The company has installed many commercial applications including the Leduc Recreation Facility and the new Irma School.
+The company has installed many commercial and municipal solar applications including the Town of Innisfail Admin building, Barrhead Senior Center and the new Irma School.